Slightly Foxed

 Slightly Foxed is a British quarterly literary magazine.
 Its primary focus is books and book culture.
-2016 saw the publication of its fiftieth issue.
+It was established by former John Murray editors Hazel Wood and Gail Pirkis.
 Notable authors to have written for the magazine include Penelope Lively, Richard Mabey, Diana Athill, Ronald Blythe and Robert Macfarlane.

 Instead of books currently marketed by big publishers, Slightly Foxed tends to examine older and more obscure titles.
 Its title comes from the term "slightly foxed" as a description of a book's physical quality, commonly used in the second-hand book trade to describe minor foxing, the occurrence of brown spots on older paper.